biojava/biojava.github.io/_wikis/BioJava:CookBook:AAPROP:xmlfiles.md

 -   ElementMass
     -   "name" - Case-senstitive.
     -   "mass" - Mass of the element/isotope.
+Must be greater than 0.

 ### Standard